Armenia–Palestine relations: 2020s

 In January 2020, Armenian President Armen Sarkissian visited Bethlehem and met with Palestinian president Mahmoud Abbas.

 In November 2021, the Armenian foreign minister Ararat Mirzoyan met with his Palestinian counterpart in Paris.

 On 27 October 2023, Armenia was one of 121 countries to vote in favor of a General Assembly resolution calling for an immediate ceasefire to the Gaza war.

 On 21 June 2024, the Armenian government recognized the State of Palestine in accordance with the foregoing and in line with their dedication to international law, equality, sovereignty, and the peaceful coexistence of peoples.

 On 27 September 2024, on the fringes of the UN General Assembly's high-level session in New York, Prime Minister of the State of Palestine Mohammad Mustafa and Armenia's Minister of Foreign Affairs Ararat Mirzoyan signed a joint communiqué on the establishment of diplomatic relations between their two nations.

+In July 2025, an agreement was made between the Prime Minister of Armenia and the President of Egypt, in which humanitarian aid was sent to Gaza in support of the activities of the UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA).
+An agreement with Palestine whereby their endangered cultural heritage will temporarily reside at the Matenadaran has also been made.

 Cultural relations

 Outside of governmental relations, many Armenians and Palestinians look to each other in solidarity due to Israeli foreign policy and mistreatment.
 For many years, anti-Armenian sentiment (often mixed with anti-Christian sentiment) was growing in Israel, coinciding with a general rise of Zionist nationalism.
 This is seen in a report done in 2009, claiming that Armenians were often spat on by Haredi and Orthodox Jews.
-In 2023, anti-Christian hatred, alongside anti-Palestinian hatred, grew to never-before-seen levels.
+In 2023, anti-Christian hatred grew to never-before-seen levels.
 A long standing issue between Armenia and Israel that invokes further solidarity is Israel's longstanding issue with the Armenian genocide.
 Its government position has avoided recognition so as to not hurt its relations with Turkey and Azerbaijan.
 Similarly, Israel supplying weapons to Azerbaijan has soured relations between both countries, especially due to the 2023 exodus of Nagorno-Karabakh Armenians.